GoogleChrome/web.dev/src/site/content/en/learn/images/jpeg/index.md

 With that said, JPEG isn't perfect.
 As crafty as JPEG is about sneaking compression past us, it can become glaringly obvious if taken too far.
 In fact, if you've spent much time on the web—particularly in days long past—you may have noticed the result of JPEG compression taken too far:

-{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/ar5QsCECxAJLdAHFlwNd.png", alt="A highly compressed image of flowers containing many visual artifacts", width="800", height="637" %}
+{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/ar5QsCECxAJLdAHFlwNd.png", alt="A highly compressed image of flowers containing many visual artifacts.", width="800", height="637" %}

 Compressing image data too aggressively means the level of detail is reduced further than our psycho-visual systems would naturally ignore, so the illusion is broken.
 It becomes obvious that detail is missing.
 Because JPEG operates in terms of blocks, the seams between